zng-ui/zng/crates/cargo-zng/README.md

   ZR_SOURCE_DIR — Resources directory that is being build.
   ZR_TARGET_DIR — Target directory where resources are being built to.
   ZR_CACHE_DIR — Dir to use for intermediary data for the specific request.
   ZR_WORKSPACE_DIR — Cargo workspace that contains source dir.
-Also the working dir.
+This is also the working dir.
   ZR_REQUEST — Request file that called the tool (.zr-sh).
   ZR_REQUEST_DD — Parent dir of the request file.
   ZR_TARGET — Target file implied by the request file name.